Kraken-CI/website/docs/features.md

   [Python](https://www.python.org/)/[Starlark](https://github.com/bazelbuild/starlark) language
 - [workflow schema](schema) can be defined directly in Kraken Web UI or fetched from project's repositor or from another repository
-- configurations allow running the same set of tests but with different parameters
+- configurations allow for running the same set of tests but with different parameters
 - environments indicate execution machines groups and operating systems that should be used for jobs
 - groups can be defined:
    - statically by manual assignment